 Mr. Au has more than 30 years of experience in the accounting and finance field.
 He worked as an accountant in the United Kingdom from 1982 to 1987 before he joined Arthur Andersen & Co. in Hong Kong in 1987.
 He then took up senior managerial positions with various companies in the finance industry.
-Mr. Au has been an executive director of finance and administration of Matilda International Hospital ("Matilda") since October 2002.
+Mr. Au has been an executive director of finance and administration of Matilda International Hospital since October 2002.
+Mr. Au is also an independent non-executive director of Vincent Medical Holdings Limited (stock code: 1612), a company listed on the Main Board of The Stock Exchange of Hong Kong Limited.

-Mr. Chung Fuk Wing Danny (鍾福榮), aged 60, was appointed as an independent non-executive Director on 15 March 2016.
+Mr. Chung Fuk Wing Danny (鍾福榮), aged 61, was appointed as an independent non-executive Director on 15 March 2016.
 He is responsible for bringing an independent judgment to bear on issues of strategy, investment, policy, performance, accountability, resources, key appointments and standards of conduct.
 He is also the chairman of our nomination committee and a member of both our audit committee and remuneration committee.